The Place: Mystic, CT

 As an internationally recognized organization, Project Oceanology uses inquiry-based learning and field experiences on the water to teach 4th to 12th graders about the ocean and the animals that live in it.
 With over 40 years as New England’s premier marine science education program it is sure to help conference participants enhance their own professional development programs and improve classroom teaching related to marine biology.

 During the morning session participants will embark on Project Oceanology’s Enviro-Lab Research Vessel to head out to the Long Island Sound to learn marine science, aquaculture and shoreline actions in the field.
 Those participants not wanting to be on a boat may stay at the lab for hands-on science experiences.
 After lunch (provided at the center) conference presenters will share their knowledge during content sessions at the waterfront Marine Research Facility.
-For more information on Project Oceanology visit their website at www.oceanology.org
+For more information on Project Oceanology visit their website at www.oceanology.org.

 Additional Information

-The featured book for this year is Sudden Sea: The Great Hurricane of 1938 by R. A. Scotti.
+Sudden Sea: The Great Hurricane of 1938 by R. A. Scotti.
 The 1938 hurricane is the most financially destructive hurricane on record.
 During the conference references will be made to this book and comparing it to current natural disasters, changing climate and resiliency.

 Former journalist and mystery novelist Scotti successfully applies her skills in both genres to this detailed retelling of the 1938 hurricane that ripped across seven Northeastern states and killed 682 people, "the most destructive natural disaster in U.S. history—worse than the San Francisco earthquake, the Chicago fire, or any Mississippi flood."
 Although the enormity of the destruction has been written about before, Scotti focuses on "a few experiences that seem representative of many more" through interviews with hurricane survivors, their families and friends, as well as previously published recollections by survivors, including the late Katharine Hepburn.
 Scotti's detailed look at the general extent of the hurricane's destruction adds poignancy to individual stories, such as those of Joseph Matoes, who sees his children swept away from their school bus as they are battered by huge waves; Lillian Tetlow and Jack Kinney, two sweethearts who survive a storm that destroys Napatree, R.I., and who later marry; and Charles Pierce, a "green and unsure" junior forecaster for a woefully underprepared U.S. Weather Bureau (now the National Weather Service) who stands against his experienced superiors as the only forecaster to recognize the danger of the hurricane.
 Scotti also skillfully presents the details of a hurricane, although she reminds us that "after decades of study and with all the technological tools of the trade... we still cannot predict a hurricane more than twenty-four hours in advance."